antsh3k/MedCAT_Deidentification/README.md

 ### Meta annotations
-Concepts will be combined with "Meta-annotations". i.e. an annotation of an annotation.
+Each annotation will be combined with "Meta-annotations". i.e. an annotation of an annotation.
 This will hold the contextual information of the concept.

 |Meta-annotation|Values|Description|